Habtwolde/alx-low_level_programming/0x01-variables_if_else_while/README.md

-# Variables, if, else and while
+0x01.
+C - Variables, if, else, while

-This Project aims to learn about arithmetic operators, relational operators, boolean operators, comments, declaring variables and loops in **C language**.

-## Technologies
-* C files are compiled using `-Wall -Werror -Wextra -pedantic -std=gnu89`
-* C files are written according to the betty standard
-* Tested on Ubuntu 20.04 LTS

-## Files
-All of the following files are programs written in C:
+#All of the following files are programs written in C:

 | Filename | Description |
 | -------- | ----------- |